privong/papers-in-markdown/aastex62/demo.md

 > A Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions. – John Gruber

 Since its release Markdown (and its various flavors) have been extended and become widely used, and additional output formats have become supported ([Section @sec:pandoc]).
-Describing Markdown is beyond this scope of this document, but we refer the reader to the `pandoc` markdown description^[<https://pandoc.org/MANUAL.html#pandocs-markdown>] and Gruber's original specification.
+Describing Markdown is beyond this scope of this document, but I refer the reader to the `pandoc` markdown description^[<https://pandoc.org/MANUAL.html#pandocs-markdown>] and Gruber's original specification.

 ## Pandoc {#sec:pandoc}

 `pandoc` is "a universal document converter"^[<https://pandoc.org>], originally written by John MacFarlane^[<http://johnmacfarlane.net/>].
-At present it supports 25 input formats and 47 output formats (including variations of several standards such as markdown) and supports user-defined output formats.
+At present it supports 25 input formats and 47 output formats (including variations of several standards such as markdown).
+Additional formats can be supported by providing user-defined writers, written in the lua language.
 `pandoc` is written in the Haskell programming language and supports extensions written as filters.
 This template